iann0036/aws-account-controller/README.md

 ### Account Deletion

-In order to elect to delete an account, simply tag an account within the Organizations console with the following:
+In order to elect to delete an account, simply tag an account within the Organizations console with the following (case not sensitive):

-*Tag Key:* **delete**
+*Tag Key:* **Delete**

 *Tag Value:* **true**